Nuitka/Nuitka-website/posts/bksahus-gsoc-wrap-up.rst

         all([0, 0, 1]) -> False
         all([True]*100) -> True

-    * Other similar optimizations done like "any" built-in.
+    * Other similar optimizations are done like "any" built-in.
     * Additionally, added a new testing module `tests.optimizations.CommonOptimizations` to test the built-ins optimizations at the same place.